DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "What should I do.
 What is the way to save people of Yurun.
-I want to ask you, who fought against demons and foreign gods, to lend me your wisdom."
+I want to ask you, who fought against demons and sidhes, to lend me your wisdom."

 "Change the order of who we have to defeat.
 That's it."